-The 2017 Plan generally is to be administered by our Compensation Committee which has been appointed by the Board of Directors to administer the 2017 Plan.
-The Compensation Committee has full authority to establish rules and regulations for the proper administration of the 2017 Plan, to select the employees, directors and consultants to whom awards are granted, and to set the date of grant, the type of award and the other terms and conditions of the awards, consistent with the terms of the 2017 Plan.
+The 2018 Plan generally is to be administered by our Compensation Committee which has been appointed by the Board of Directors to administer the 2018 Plan.
+The Compensation Committee has full authority to establish rules and regulations for the proper administration of the 2018 Plan, to select the employees, directors and consultants to whom awards are granted, and to set the date of grant, the type of award and the other terms and conditions of the awards, subject to in certain cases approval of the Board and in all cases consistent with the terms of the 2018 Plan.